NUK Simply Natural Glass Review

 NUK has been in the baby business for over 50 years and makes a wide variety of children's products for those with little ones running around.
-Their Simply Natural Glass bottle is a perfect combination of quality and affordability, earning it a Best Value award in our review.
+Their Simply Natural Glass bottle is a perfect combination of quality and affordability, earning it a place in our review.

 The primary advantage of this bottle is that it is glass.
 The borosilicate glass makes the NUK extra durable and resistant to thermal shock.
-The volume markings are white numbers painted on the outside of the bottle that we thought would be difficult to read against the background of white milk but it turned out not to be a problem as there is enough contrast between the two whites to easily make out the numbers.
+The volume markings are white numbers painted on the outside of the bottle that we thought would be difficult to read against the background of white milk, but it turned out not to be a problem as there is enough contrast between the two whites to see the numbers easily.

 The nipple on this bottle is another high point with many features that are designed to give it a more breast-like feel.
-It has an extra wide nipple mound and is made with softer than average silicone.
+It has an extra-wide nipple mound and is made with softer than average silicone.
 The orthodontic shape is skinny in the middle and larger and slightly flattened at the top.
 Depending on the flow rate of the nipple, you either get 3, 6, or 9 holes in the tip, rather than one hole that gets larger or smaller.
-All of this combined makes for a more familiar feeding experience for babies who are used to being breastfed.
+All of this combined makes for a more familiar feeding experience for babies who transition between breast and bottle.

 We were disappointed that there is no protective sleeve available for this bottle.
 Drops and bumps are inevitable, and we think many parents would appreciate an extra layer of protection for a glass bottle used near a baby.

-Overall, we like the NUK Simply Natural Glass bottle, and think it could be a perfect solution for babies who are particular about their nipple shapes.
-Glass offers a healthy alternative for those who are trying to do what's best for baby and the environment, and the Nuk will let you do this while staying within budget.
+Overall, we like the NUK Simply Natural Glass bottle and think it could be a perfect solution for babies who are particular about nipple shape.
+Glass offers a healthy alternative for those trying to do what's best for baby and the environment while staying within budget.
 If you are willing to take extra care handling this bottle, it could be one that keeps mom and baby satisfied.

 — Juliet Spurrier, MD, Abriah Wofford